 Explanation: On-request officer safety escort for anyone on campus, from and to any campus location, provided by UOPD with a call to dispatch.
 Promoted through student and parent orientations, online and printed materials.
-Audience(s): Students, employees.

 Frequency: As requested, year-round, 24-hours per day.
 Method: In-person safety escort.

 Awareness and Prevention Targets: Sexual assault, robbery, assault, risk reduction.

 Primary Sponsor: UOPD (541-346-2919).